About

 I’ve always been drawn to nature.

 As a child growing up in the suburbs, I consider myself fortunate to have had protected wetlands behind my home.
-Many hours were spent playing in those woods and most were in the company of a giant beech tree with leaves larger than a man’s hand.
-It’s long limbs bent towards the ground, almost touching the grass.
-When I stood underneath, it felt like I was surrounded by a green protective shield.
+Many hours were spent playing in those woods and most were in the company of a giant beech tree with leaves larger than a man’s hand and long limbs bending towards the ground, almost touching the grass.
+Whenever I stood underneath the tree, it felt like I was surrounded by a green protective shield.

 The hustle and busyness of adult life took me away from the forest for some time—until my husband and I decided to purchase a home in the mountains.